spryker/spryker-docs/docs/scos/user/technology-partners/202108.0/payment-partners/amazon-pay/legacy-demoshop-integration/amazon-pay-api.md

 The rest of decline flow includes logic determining where to redirect a buyer.
 In sandbox mode, for each test account, Amazon provides fake payment methods for emulating error API responses.

 {% info_block errorBox "Important" %}
-Even if a response has status code 200 it still may contain Constraint(s
+Even if a response has status code 200 it still may contain Constraint(s) in the response body.
-{% endinfo_block %} in the response body.)
+{% endinfo_block %}

 There is one special constraint related to selected payment method `PaymentMethodNotAllowed`.
 If it occurs (rarely) the buyer should be redirected to the same page with address and payment widgets and be able to choose a different payment method and all other order parameters as well.